IF YOU ARE A FISHERMAN AND NEED EMERGENCY FINANCIAL HELP, please call Karen at 508-274-2092.

 THE WOMEN OF W.O.F.F.

 Karen Murdoch – Founding President: Married to Davy Murdoch, who owns and operates the F/V Jack Tar, a gillnet boat catching dogfish, skate and monk.
-Karen loves hitting the slopes with her spunky five-year-old daughter.
+Karen loves hitting the slopes with her spunky seven-year-old daughter.

 Kate Liska – Founding Board Member: Married to Mark Liska, owner/operator of the F/V Sea Dancer and gillnet fisherman catching dogfish, skate and monk, and mother of a teen-aged daughter, Camille.
 Kate is a special education teacher at Monomoy High School.
 She grew up in L.A. and loves a fresh Moscow Mule.